Institute for Compliance

 Chicago-Kent has numerous alumni who work in compliance—some in very senior positions.
 Using these connections, the Institute hosts a series of relatively informal discussions about careers in compliance for students and alumni.

-Internships/externships in compliance departments are crucial for training students so they acquire a strong background in compliance, including the real-word, everyday experience of how compliance departments function and the types of issues that they handle.
-The Institute seeks to foster and find such opportunities for Chicago-Kent students.
+Internships and externships in compliance departments are crucial for training students so they acquire real-word, everyday experience regarding how compliance departments function and the types of issues those departments handle.
+The Institute for Compliance seeks to foster and find compliance-related internship and externship opportunities for Chicago-Kent students.

 Board of Advisors

 The Institute's Board of Advisors consists of leading practitioners in the compliance field, including general counsels at major investment banks, numerous chief compliance officers, partners at law firms, and former regulators.

 Abby Schwartz Eisenberg is assistant director for the Institute for Compliance.
 She can be reached at firstname.lastname@example.org.